swordarrow2/PictureTool/README.md

-# botAndroid
+# QRCodeReaderAndCreator
-qq robot on Android
+QRCode reader and creator